-Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Dacorum Borough Council Site Allocations Plan 12.07.2017 38: "The Borough is heavily constrained by Green Belt which has resulted in a limited number of 'reasonable alternatives'.
-Indeed the CS Inspector found that the Council could not meet all of its objectively assessed housing need without a review of the remainder of the Green Belt land."
-62: "As detailed in paras 9 and 10, the CS identifies these specific allocations to be necessary and recognises that they will require changes to the Green Belt boundary and this was deemed sound by the CS Inspector.
-I have determined that the precise boundaries of these allocations are soundly-based.
-Having regard to this, the adopted CS and all other matters relevant to these allocations I concur with the Council that the exceptional circumstances exist to justify the removal of these sites from the Green Belt."
-Birmingham City Council Local Plan 10.01.2017 214-219 214: "Assessments of the contribution that the Langley and Peddimore sites make to the purposes of the Green Belt, as defined in NPPF paragraph 80, are made in PG1.
-Given their location, neither plays any significant role in preventing the merger of neighbouring towns or in preserving the setting and character of historic towns.
-In my view, preserving their Green Belt status is not essential in order to encourage the recycling of derelict and other urban land, given the clear evidence of a shortage of land to meet Birmingham's overall development needs.
-The decision to release these two defined areas of land for development will not lead to "unrestricted sprawl", and both have defensible boundaries formed by main roads and topographical features."
-216: "Birmingham is not the only local planning authority area that faces difficulties in providing sufficient housing land to meet the needs arising within its own boundaries.
-But the scale of potentially unmet need in the city is exceptional, and possibly unique.
-Without strategic Green Belt release, there are sites for around 46,000 new dwellings - only just over half the objectively-assessed need for 89,000.
-The release of Green Belt to provide an additional 5,000 dwellings at Langley over the Plan period, and a further 350 dwellings at Yardley, would make a very substantial contribution towards meeting the shortfall.
-For the reasons set out above, the evidence does not support any additional strategic residential allocations in the Green Belt."
-219: "In my view, this combination of factors means that exceptional circumstances exist to justify alterations to the Green Belt boundary in order to allocate the SUE site at Langley (policy GA5), land for housing at the former Yardley sewage works (policy GA8) and the strategic employment site at Peddimore (policy GA6).
-In the case of Yardley, MM22 is needed to set out this rationale, as it is currently absent from the reasoned justification to policy GA8."
+Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Dacorum Borough Council Site Allocations Plan 12.07.2017 38: "The Borough is heavily constrained by Green Belt which has resulted in a limited number of 'reasonable alternative could not meet all of its objectively assessed housing need without a review of the remainder of the Green Belt land."
+62: "As detailed in paras 9 and 10, the CS identifies these specific allocations to be necessary and recognises that they wi this was deemed sound by the CS Inspector.
+I have determined that the precise boundaries of these allocations are soundly all other matters relevant to these allocations I concur with the Council that the exceptional circumstances exist to justify the second secon Birmingham City Council Local Plan 10.01.2017 214-219 214: "Assessments of the contribution that the Langley and Peddimore sites make to the purposes of the Green Belt, as Given their location, neither plays any significant role in preventing the merger of neighbouring towns or in preserving the spreserving their Green Belt status is not essential in order to encourage the recycling of derelict and other urban land, give Birmingham's overall development needs.
+The decision to release these two defined areas of land for development will defensible boundaries formed by main roads and topographical features."
+216: "Birmingham is not the only local planning authority area that faces difficulties in providing sufficient housing land to But the scale of potentially unmet need in the city is exceptional, and possibly unique.
+Without strategic Green Belt releas - only just over half the objectively-assessed need for 89,000.
+The release of Green Belt to provide an additional 5,000 dwell 350 dwellings at Yardley, would make a very substantial contribution towards meeting the shortfall.
+For the reasons s additional strategic residential allocations in the Green Belt."
+219: "In my view, this combination of factors means that exceptional circumstances exist to justify alterations to the Green Langley (policy GA5), land for housing at the former Yardley sewage works (policy GA8) and the strategic employment site MM22 is needed to set out this rationale, as it is currently absent from the reasoned justification to policy GA8."